 The existing customers of any business can drive lots of profit for it, thus it is important for the businesses to work on their retention.
 Customer retention can be achieved through the following strategies:

-Negative Strategies: Clauses of switching costs and penalty can make customers feel trapped.
+- Negative Strategies: Clauses of switching costs and penalties can make customers feel trapped.
 If the businesses use these strategies, it can lead to negative word of mouth for them.

 **Available CRM Tools for Customer Retention:

-There are multiple tools which can be used here.
+There are multiple tools that can be used here.